-- 1 Call the RetrieveServiceContent method to establish an HTTP connection with the vCenter server and save the HTTP session cookie.
-The client uses an HTTP header handler method to extract the cookie from the vCenter server response. - 2 Call the LoginByToken method to authenticate the vCenter session.
-To send the token to the vCenter server, the client uses a handler to embed the token and a time stamp in the SOAP header for the message.
-To identify the session started with the RetrieveServiceContent method, the client uses a handler to embed the session cookie in the HTTP header. - 3 Restore the session cooke.
+- 1 Call the RetrieveServiceContent method.
+The method establishes the connection with the vCenter Server and provides access to the SessionManager managed object. - 2 Call the LoginByToken method to authenticate the vCenter session.
+To send the token to the vCenter Server, the client uses a handler to embed the token and a time stamp in the SOAP header for the message.
+The client uses an HTTP header handler method to extract the cookie from the vCenter Server response. - 3 Restore the session cookie for future requests.
+To identify the session started with the LoginByToken method, the client uses a handler to embed the session cookie in the HTTP header.